Person centred counsellor and speech & language therapist

 As a supervisor I offer a space and quality of attention that will support you to examine your practice, your therapeutic and/or supervisory relationships, and your career openly and honestly.
 I believe supervision to be creative and dynamic: we can draw it, make it, build it in the sand or find images and objects that capture it.
 When our brain cannot provide an answer through words and language, we can tap into our intuitive knowing and resourcefulness to see what happens.

-I bring experience of supervising health care professionals and counsellors working with children, young people and adults in a range of contexts, including public, independent, health, education, social care and the voluntary sector.
+I bring experience of supervising health care professionals, educators and counsellors working with children, young people and adults in a range of contexts, including public, independent, health, education, social care and the voluntary sector.
 I enjoy working across specialisms and professions and believe this can encourage looking beyond what is assumed and therefore often unquestioned.
 I enjoy the intimacy of working 1:1 as well as the collaborative learning fostered in paired and group supervision.
 I also facilitate Action Learning groups on a regular basis.

 In addition to my supervision practice, I play an active role in teaching allied health professionals about supervision at undergraduate and post-qualification levels, promoting pro-supervision cultures and developing robust, quality supervision practices across the public and independent sectors.